VisualDudek/python-master/structural_pattern_matching/REDME.md

 In contrast, if you’re making a decision **based on complex business rules** that require a lot of computation, especially if the conditions are non-exclusive or incremental, then you may be better off choosing a different language construct.
 There are some well-established and usually more appropriate idioms in Python for such scenarios, like a chain of if...elif... statements.

+### GPT help
+- What are common use case of structural pattern matching in Python?
+- Provide examples of python frameworks or libraries that use structural pattern matching

 ## Key Topics

 **Soft Keywords** in Python 3.10 and later, my understanding: it is only for backward compatibility